Our knowledge of orthopaedics. Your best health.

 • Bone marrow biopsy

 The part of the body where the first tumor develops is called the primary site.
 Any parts of the body where it has spread are called metastatic sites.
-Learn more: Metastatic Bone Disease
+Ewing sarcoma most commonly metastasizes to the lungs, but it can spread to other bones, bone marrow, and other sites in the body.

 By identifying the stage of the tumor, the doctor can determine the most effective treatment strategy for you or your child.